-While we all hope for a simple answer, how much you need for retirement differs from one person to the next.
+While we all hope for a simple answer, how much money you need in retirement differs for everyone.
 Additionally, a comfortable retirement is based on a whole range of factors including:

-The latest figures available state that a single person (aged 65) requires an annual income of $27,425 for a modest retirement lifestyle and $42,593 for a comfortable lifestyle.
-For a couple (around 65 years of age), the figures rise to $39,442 and $60,604 – approximately 42 per cent higher.
+The latest figures available state a single person aged 65 requires an annual income of $27,902 for a modest retirement lifestyle and $43,687 for a comfortable lifestyle.
+For a couple of the same age, the figures rise to $40,380 for a modest retirement and $61,909 for a comfortable retirement.1

-A modest retirement lifestyle is considered better than the Age Pension, but where you are only able to afford fairly basic activities .
-A comfortable retirement lifestyle enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities and to have a good standard of living through the purchase of such things as household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment, and domestic and occasionally international holiday travel.
-If either of these sound like you, then there is a starting point to reference.
+A modest retirement lifestyle assumes you are able to afford basic activities .
+A comfortable retirement lifestyle enables an older, healthy retiree to be involved in a broader range of leisure and recreational activities and to have a good standard of living.
+You should be able to afford to buy household goods, private health insurance, a reasonable car, good clothes, electronic equipment and to travel overseas and in Australia.

-For a comfortable retirement, the lump sum estimates are much higher - $545,000 for a single person and $640,000 for a couple, although this again assumes a part age pension.
+For a comfortable retirement, the lump sum estimates are much higher - $545,000 for a single person and $640,000 for a couple, although this also assumes you qualify for a part age pension.3

 A different approach is to look at your pre-retirement income and consider how much of it you will need in retirement.
 Assume, for example, you will need 65 per cent of your pre-retirement income, so if you earn $50,000 now, you might need $32,500 in retirement.

-Using the $32,500 figure earlier, and assuming retirement at age 65, this would equate to a lump sum target of $422,500.
-But you need to keep in mind that the investment returns you generate and your actual level of expenses in retirement, will have a notable impact on whether the capital amount you estimate ends up being suitable for you.
+In Australia, average life expectancy is 83.5 years4.
+If you take the $32,500 figure and assume you retire at age 65, this would equate to a lump sum target of $601,250.
+This is a guide only.
+Keep in mind the investment returns you generate and your actual expenses in retirement will impact the amount you need to fund your retirement.

-Proactively allocate free cash flow toward strengthening your financial position by repaying debt, building up your savings and investments or making additional contributions to super.
+You may consider strengthening your financial position by repaying debt, building up your savings and investments or making additional contributions to super.
 Start considering how best to use your financial resources to support your income needs in retirement.
-Make sure you monitor your plan on an ongoing basis and accept that changes may have to be made.
+Make sure you monitor your plan on an ongoing basis.

 BT - Part of Westpac Banking Corporation.